COURSES

 To be eligible for this course, students must meet the following course requirements:

-Students need to have the following Language, Literacy, Numeracy and Digital (LLND) skills:
+Language, Literacy, Numeracy and Digital Skills

 • Reading and Writing: Understand and follow written instructions, procedures, and course materials; complete forms, reports, and written tasks using clear and structured language.